particle1331/computational-linear-algebra/README.md

 # cohen-linalg

 My notes and code experiments for linear algebra done SVD.
 The idea is to construct the SVD as soon as possible, then use it for everything else &mdash; from characterizing invertbility to parametrizing the loss surface of linear regression with linearly dependent data columns.
-The selection and progression of topics follow the course [Complete linear algebra: theory and implementation in code](https://www.udemy.com/course/linear-algebra-theory-and-implementation/) by [Prof. Mike X Cohen](http://mikexcohen.com/); though approximately all content in this repo are my own writing.

 * Notes: `notes.md`
 * Code: `/src`

+The selection and progression of topics follow the course [Complete linear algebra: theory and implementation in code](https://www.udemy.com/course/linear-algebra-theory-and-implementation/) by [Prof. Mike X Cohen](http://mikexcohen.com/), though all content &mdash; and all errors &mdash; in this repo are my own writing.

 <!---
 <br>